-- 1. Students will acquire knowledge of current global and international health problems - 2.
-Students will acquire skills that will enable an analytical view of contemporary international health issues - 3.
-Students will acquire competences enabling creative and active solving of health problems at global level
+- 1. Students will acquire knowledge of current problems related to brokering in health environment in anthropology - 2.
+Students will acquire skills that will enable an analytical view of contemporary problems related to brokering in health environment in anthropology - 3.
+Students will acquire competences enabling creative and active solving of problems related to brokering in health environment in anthropology